How to Make a Bedroom Accessible for Disabilities

 The focus point of your bedroom and the most important place to be sure you have easy access to is the bed.
 There are several adjustments that can be made to make getting in and out of bed an easier experience.

 For easiest transfers in and out of bed, whether alone or with a caretaker’s assistance, it is recommended that the top of your mattress is at the same level as your wheelchair sits.
-If you are not wheelchair bound, the recommended height for easy access in and out of bed is 20 to 23 inches.
+If you do not use a wheelchair, the recommended height for easy access in and out of bed is 20 to 23 inches.

 In order to adjust the height of your bed, your options are to: